coreruleset/documentation/content/operation/known_issues.md

 ---
-title: "Known Issues"
+title: Known Issues
-#menuTitle: ""
+weight: 10
+disableToc: false
 chapter: false
-weight: 30
 ---

 - There are still **false positives** for standard web applications in